d3vhackz/Splunk-Homelab/README.md

-# My Splunk + Sysmon Detection Lab
+# My Splunk + Active Directory Detection Lab

-This repository contains all the configurations and documentation for a comprehensive security information and event management (SIEM) lab I built.
+This repository contains all configurations and documentation for a comprehensive security information and event management (SIEM) lab I built.
 The environment is centered around a full Microsoft Active Directory domain, enabling the simulation and detection of realistic adversary techniques.

 This project is documented to serve as a portfolio piece and a detailed blueprint for anyone looking to build their own hands-on detection lab.